 Choir / Bell Chorus

 If you love to sing, play bells or chimes, or play the organ, piano or guitar, then the choir is for you!
 The choir is open to all parishioners from 4th grade to senior citizens.
 No auditions required and you do not need to know how to read music.
 The choir sings at all Sunday and Holy Day Masses throughout the year.
-On certain Sundays/Holy Days you may be asked to sing at all of the Masses; however, for most Sunday, you may choose you Mass time.
-Choir practice is normally held on Mondays at 4:30 and 7:00 pm.
+On certain Sundays/Holy Days you may be asked to sing at all of the Masses; however, for most Sundays, you may choose your Mass time.
+Choir practice is normally held on Mondays at 6:30 pm.
 Anyone 18 years or older must take the Protecting God's Children class and be fingerprinted.

-If you are interested in joining the choir or the bell chorus, please contact either Joan Elliott (organist), Sally Oldham (Music Director), or Sharon Lieb (Parish Secretary).
+If you are interested in joining the choir or the bell chorus, please contact either Joan Elliott (organist), Sally Oldham (Music Director), or Sharon Lieb (Office Manager).

 College Student Care Package Committee

 The College Student Care Package Committee is a group which keeps in contact with our recent high school graduates and young adults.
 It is their goal to maintain a relationship between the parish community of OLMC and our young adults in college to let them know we have not forgotten them as they begin a new phase in their lives.
 At least 2 - 3 times a year, the committee sends "care packages" to our college students.
 These packages contain letters of encouragement from either the Pastor or one of the Organizations here at OLMC, gift cards, and of course all sorts of yummy goodies are included in the package.
 The committee meets when the packages are ready to be assembled and mailed.
-If you would like to help with donations or assembling the care packages, please contact Paula Dillion at 740-927-9877.
+If you would like to help with donations or assembling the care packages, please contact Stephanie Chittum 740-928-3366 or Teresa Biggie 740-862-3474.

 Decorations and Flowers Committee

 Our parish benefits from the hard work of our liturgy environmentalist, Vicki White.
 With the guidance of Father Hritsko, Vicki and her committee take care of the plants in and around the church.
 They usually meet on Fridays at 10 am. to prepare the sanctuary for the weekend Masses.
 During the seasons of Advent, Christmas, Lent, Easter, and Pentecost, they are responsible for the decorating of the church.
-This committee is also responsible for the planting and care of the flower beds around the church and rectory.
 They are always looking for new people to help them out.
 If you have an interest in gardening or decorating, please contact Vicki White at 740-928-3287.

 Extraordinary Ministers of Holy Communion